SadToothpaste/gamedevDocumentation/Properties/Modulate.md

-"Modulate" is a property that represents the colour of an object.
+"Modulate" is a property that contains the exact colour values of an object.
 It takes a [[Color]] variable as input and output.

 **Accessing an objects colour:**
 ```